Podgorica: Discover More Than Just Great Wine

 Stara Varoš - Old Town

-The historic quarter with narrow streets, mosques, and traditional houses provides a glimpse into the past of Podgorica.
-The Old Town, dating back to the Ottoman era, is a shopping district with numerous jewelry stores, restaurants, and boutiques.
+The historic quarter with its narrow streets, mosques, and traditional houses offers a glimpse into Podgorica's past.
+The Old Town, from the Ottoman era, is now a shopping district with jewelry stores, restaurants, and boutiques.

-Massive bombing during World War II destroyed almost the entire historic area.
-The only remnants from the Turks are two mosques and a clock tower, which was reconstructed in 2005.
+Massive bombing during World War II destroyed much of the historic area.
+The only remaining Turkish structures are two mosques and a clock tower, rebuilt in 2005.

 Cathedral of the Resurrection of Christ